 - Facilitate the conduct of e-appeal proceedings;

-- Directing the National e-Assessment Centre (NeAC) / Tax Officer, as the case may be, for making further inquiry, seeking information or clarification on admitted grounds of appeal, providing opportunity of being heard to the taxpayer, analysis of materials furnished by the taxpayer, review of draft order;
+- Directing the Tax Officer for making further inquiry, seeking information or clarification on admitted grounds of appeal, providing opportunity of being heard to the taxpayer, analysis of materials furnished by the taxpayer, review of draft order;

 Procedure to Faceless Appeals